 If this is true, then all your family, friends, business associate, and even grandmother will rush to purchase a commercial lot.

 Pros Of Commercial Property Investment Types

-When we look at average rental yields at 10%, you may want to look at prime locations to boost your returns to 13% to 15%.
+When we look at average rental yields at 10%, look at prime locations to boost your returns from 13% to 15%.

 However, what is important is knowing the property’s actual value and pay the right price.

 When you lease from a developer, the tenure is at least ten years.

 For the next decade, the developer or owner is assured of consistent returns.